raberrio/gaggia_coffee_controller/README.md

-# gaggia_coffee_controller
+# Coffee Controller
-This is my personal approach to make a controller for Gaggia Classic coffee machine.
+This is my personal approach to make a controller for coffee machines.
+My first application was on my Gaggia Classic, now I moved the mod to a Rancilio Silvia Pro.
 I have designed it from scratch integrating standard parts that can be found online.
 It main goal is to control boiler temperature and pump pressure, but actually i am adding more features as i have the time to implement it.

+This project is based on ESPHOME and HOME ASSISTANT.
+Hardware and implementation is very standard and can be used with other software/coding options like arduino IDE, but you will only find documentation here for the ESPHOME approach.

 You can join me in discord to share your thoughts or ask something: